JoeyyScott/Gamer-Supplies/README.md

         + Activated by: Add/Manage/Delete review buttons on ```index.html```.
     + Coupons - ```coupons_manage.html```
         + Contains a list of all the current Coupons.
-        + Contains a form where admins can add coupons, upon entering successful form information.
+        + Contains a form where admins can add coupons upon entering successful form information.
         + Contains a delete button on each coupon that activates the delete coupon functionality when pressed.
 + Further details of this functionality can be found in [TESTING.md](TESTING.md).